 To stay hydrated, drink a glass of ice water or warm water before and in-between meals.
 You might need more if your skin looks dry and wrinkly or you feel physical and mental fatigue.

 Dehydration can occur any moment you lose fluids faster than you can consume them.
 The Baylor College of Medicine says the body can condone a water loss of 1 to 2 percent, but anything more can decrease your workout performance and present other issues such as dehydration.
 When working out, especially in the heat, watch out for dehydration symptoms, which include running a fever, vomiting, cramping and dizziness.

-Dehydration can occur in any situation in which you lose more fluids than you take in — an intense fever, vomiting or simply not drinking enough water throughout the day.
-Dehydration can cause a dry mouth, a feeling of thirst, lack of skin elasticity, low blood pressure and elevated heart rate.
+Dehydration can cause a dry mouth, a feeling of thirst, lack of skin elasticity, abnormal blood pressure and elevated heart rate.
 Complications resulting from dehydration can include brain swelling, seizures, kidney failure and, in extreme cases, unconsciousness and death.

 - Centers for Disease Control and Prevention: Get the Facts: Drinking Water and Intake

 - The National Academies of Sciences Engineering Medicine: Dietary Reference Intakes: Water, Potassium, Sodium, Chloride, and Sulfate